-On the morning of March 30, a week after the container ship Ever Given ran aground, no fewer than 421 ships were waiting to transit the Suez Canal.
+On the morning of March 30, 2021, a week after the container ship Ever Given ran aground, no fewer than 421 ships were waiting to transit the Suez Canal.
 Knowing that under normal circumstances there are usually about 50 ships navigating this waterway - accounting for a hefty 12% of the world's trade, which equals 8 billion dollars a day - it is only now that the real impact of the unfortunate accident becomes clear.
-Shipment delays of weeks, if not months, seem very likely.
+After all, shipment delays of months resulted from this unfortunate steering error.

 Wouldn't it be better if there was a way to strengthen your own economy?
 Well, good news, there is!
 By better digitizing and smart aligning all levels within a company, the need to outsource will systematically decrease, allowing you to continue producing close to your customers.